wolfie82/fl_nodes/README.md

 ![Coverage](https://github.com/WilliamKarolDiCioccio/fl_nodes/blob/main/coverage_badge.svg?sanitize=true)

-🚧 **Note:** This is **version 0.1.0** of **FlNodes**, a newborn product in its early stages.
+🚧 **Note:** T**FlNodes** is in its early stages.
 While the core functionality is in place, we're actively improving performance, adding features, and refining the experience.
 Your feedback and contributions are invaluable in shaping its future! 🚀

 ---